Alasdair Kent: Major debuts

 Kent's 2024–25 season included his house debut in concert at the Teatro alla Scala in Milan as Marzio in Mozart’s Mitridate, re di Ponto, with Christophe Rousset conducting Les Talens Lyriques, with a further performance at the Théâtre des Champs-Élysées.
 His performance at La Scala was critically praised for his, "exquisite line of singing, noble legato, pure timbre, excellent projection and uninhibited vocalisation."
 As Narciso in Il turco in Italia in Laurent Pelly’s production for Opéra de Lyon, conducted by Giacomo Sagripanti, he was praised for his, "great agility, beautiful legato, and extreme high range."
 In performances of Il barbiere di Siviglia with the Opéra de Montréal, one critic called him, "the major vocal discovery of the evening in Almaviva.
 This is a real tenore di grazia, with a distinguished tone and great finesse in the execution," and called the performances "a production which is worth seeing, especially for the remarkable Count Almaviva by Alasdair Kent."
 He also made debuts as Norfolk in Rossini’s Elisabetta, regina d'Inghilterra with the Teatro Massimo di Palermo, Pylade in Gluck’s Iphigénie en Tauride with the Teatro de la Maestranza in Seville, Frederic in The Pirates of Penzance with West Australian Opera in his hometown, Idreno in Rossini’s Semiramide with Opéra de Rouen and the Théâtre des Champs-Élysées, Christgeist in Mozart's Die Schuldigkeit des ersten Gebots at the Festival de Saint-Denis, Valère, Don Carlos, Tacmas & Damon in Rameau's Les Indes galantes for The Grange Festival with Leonardo García Alarcón and the Cappella Mediterranea, and as Toante in Tommaso Traetta's Ifigenia in Tauride with Christophe Rousset and Les Talens Lyriques with the Innsbrucker Festwochen der Alten Musik.
 He was named one of 2024's "Top Ten Rising Stars" by Operawire.

+Alasdair Kent’s 2025–26 season includes his house debut at Opéra national de Paris as Hyllo in Antonia Bembo’s Ercole amante, in a new production by Netia Jones, and his house debut at Staatsoper Unter den Linden as Almaviva in Ruth Berghaus’ Il Barbiere di Siviglia.
+He returns to Teatro Regio di Torino as Belmonte in Die Entführung aus dem Serail, and to Opera Philadelphia as Libenskof in Il viaggio a Reims.